• •

 Crochet Amigurumi Tips & Tricks for Beginners Plus!

-Amigurumi is something that hasn’t been a regular around here, but we are excited to feature it more over the next year!
-And after seeing some comments and questions in the Marly’s Minions: Marly Bird BiCrafty Community Facebook group, we wanted to bring you some tips and tricks to make it the best experience!
+Amigurumi is something that hasn’t been regular around here, but we’re excited to feature it more over the coming year!
+After comments and questions in the Marly’s Minions: Marly Bird BiCrafty Community Facebook group, we decided to bring you some tips and tricks to make it the best experience!

 Getting Started With Crochet Amigurumi